 So, it is clear that the flu jab will not protect you against all the flu viruses lurking around – just the ones which have hit the news and thought by the experts to be the most dangerous this coming winter.
 It does not protect you against any new ones which may be round the corner and it certainly does not help your body fight the common cold viruses, and some of these can cause symptoms which can be just as inconvenient when you are looking forward to a good rest and enjoyable time during the Christmas break.

 The flu jab is a controversial topic and this article is not intended to add to the argument.
-However, whatever your views are and whether or not you will be having one this winter, it is clear that the flu vaccination will not protect you against every bug lying in wait on the escalator rail, door handle or telephone, but just the strain of flu it was originally intended for.
+However, whatever your views are and whether or not you will be having one this winter, we wanted to highlight it is unlikely to protect you against every bug lying in wait on the escalator rail, door handle or telephone, but just the strain of flu it was originally intended for.